Taking out the first credit card can be a landmark in anyone's finances.

-The type and value of rewards points you earn vary based on the card’s earn rate and the rewards program.
+The type and value of reward points you earn vary based on the card's earning rate and the rewards program.
 When choosing the best reward credit card, look for one that gives you introductory or bonus points, as it will help you quickly build your balance.

 Frequent Flyer Credit Cards

 Are you a travel freak?
 Then, this is the ideal card for you.
 Every time you shop on this card for travel purposes, you earn redeemable frequent flyer points that you can redeem the next time you shop for free flights, a new smartphone, seat upgrades, and more.

 When buying this type of card, look for bonus points offers and other perks like airport lounge passes and insurance.